vvead/Fake-News-Detection/README.md

 # Fake-News-Detection
-Fake news detection using deep learning
+Fake news detection using deep learning LSTM and Flask